laroche/tastyworks-pnl/README.md

 Date/Time,Transaction Code,Transaction Subcode,Symbol,Buy/Sell,Open/Close,Quantity,Expiration Date,Strike,Call/Put,Price,Fees,Amount,Description,Account Reference
 </code>

+If you delete the local "eurusd.csv" file, a current one is downloaded over the Internet.

+The option '--usd' can be used to not translate pnl data into Euro.

 If you work on Linux with Ubuntu/Debian, you need to make sure
 <https://pandas.pydata.org/> is installed: